nickf94/Portfolio2019/Readme.md

 Portfoilio Assessment 2019

+All Photos were taken by me (Nick Fletcher) background photo was used from Pexels.com

 How I came up with my idea to design my portfolio like I have came down to just wanting something that was different but unique, something that would stand out from anyone else.

 Design Process